Cog-Creators/Red-DiscordBot/docs/guide_cog_creation.rst

   - Handle errors.

 6. Event listeners should exit early if it is an event you don't need.
-7. Use .gitignore (or something else) to keep unwanted files out of your cog repo
+7. Use .gitignore (or something else) to keep unwanted files out of your cog repo.
 8. Put a license on your cog repo.

   - By default, in most jurisdictions, without a license that at least offers the code for use,